 A Blue Badge costs £10.
 Payment will only be taken if your application is successful.

-You can renew your Blue Badge at GOV.UK using the same form as for applications.
+You can reapply when your Blue Badge is due to expire at GOV.UK using the same form as for new applications.

 If you have already applied for a Blue Badge you can check the progress of your application on our site.
 It takes six to eight weeks for us to issue a Blue Badge after we receive your application and all supporting evidence.